 Here's how you can help:

-Are you aware of someone who is receiving Public Assistance from the State of Florida and shouldn't be?
+Are you aware of someone who should not be receiving Public Assistance from the State of Florida?

 Effective October 1, 2014, you may be eligible for a reward for providing information relating to public assistance fraud.
 Find out more about the Public Assistance Fraud Reward Program.

 For more information/resources on fraud, please visit our state partners: